RCHG/blog_backup/_posts/2015-11-04-Mercurial-Notes.md

 #### Text Editors and Hg

-  - In case you are using **VIM**, which is one of the main tools I use every day, I may recommend the plugin  [lawrencium]: http://bolt80.com/lawrencium/
+  - In case you are using **VIM**, which is one of the main tools I use every day, I may recommend the plugin  [lawrencium](http://bolt80.com/lawrencium/)
   - **Geany** is another nice tool that might integrate a version control inside with a plugin and **gedit** has this posibility also with rabbitVCS.
 This utility is not specific of mercurial and you might use several control version software.
 Note that git has specific plugins.